Thomas W. Sherman: Early career

 Sherman, known to his friends as "Tim", was born in Newport, Rhode Island, the son of Elijah and Martha (West) Sherman.
 His desire to attend the United States Military Academy at West Point was so strong that he walked from Newport to Washington, D.C. to secure a Congressional appointment.

-Sherman graduated from West Point on July 1, 1836 and was commissioned a second lieutenant in the 3rd U.S. Artillery Regiment.
+Sherman graduated from West Point on July 1, 1836, and was commissioned a second lieutenant in the 3rd U.S. Artillery Regiment.
 Sherman would serve the bulk of his career with the 3rd Artillery and eventually became its commander.

-His early career included service in the Florida Wars against the Seminoles from 1836‑38 and in the Cherokee Nation in 1838 while transferring the Native Americans to the West.
+His early career included service in the Florida Wars against the Seminoles from 1836 to 1838 and in the Cherokee Nation in 1838 while transferring the Native Americans to the West.

 He was promoted to first lieutenant on March 14, 1838.
 He served again in the Florida War from 1838 to 1842 and on recruiting service in 1842.

 He served at Fort Moultrie, South Carolina from 1842 to 1844 and was again on recruiting service from 1844 to 1846.
 He was promoted to captain on May 28, 1846.